 A few years ago I wrote a post about my family’s Sauce System — how we often start with whatever sauce sounds the most appealing, and build our meals around that.

-Today, I want to share a similar technique for building salads, only with healthy, homemade dressings instead of sauces.
+Today, I want to share a similar technique for building salads, only with healthy, homemade, oil-free dressings instead of sauces.

 The technique goes, if you learn a few simple dressing recipes, then you can shape nearly anything in your kitchen into a delicious salad of your choosing.